ScooloV/bbpedia/docs/death_zone/new_inducements.md

 If your team took on any Journeymen during Step 3 of the pre-game sequence, Ayleen will ensure that they are the best, and all are eager to impress!

-~~Roll a D6 for each, applying a -1 modifier to the roll for each Journeyman taken on~~ Roll a D6 for each, applying a -1 modifier to the roll for each Journeyman taken on after the first:
+~~Roll a D6 for each, applying a -1 modifier to the roll for each Journeyman taken on~~ <span style="color: darkmagenta">Roll a D6 for each, applying a -1 modifier to the roll for each Journeyman taken on after the first:</span>

 * On a roll of 1 or less, the Journeyman is a team player, but doesn't show any particular talent.
 The Journeyman loses the Loner (4+) trait.
 * On a roll of 2‑5, the Journeyman has some potential.
 The Journeyman gains a single randomly selected Skill from one of their Primary skill categories.